-So how do things add up?
-Is there a clear favorite between the Canon 6D and the Canon 6D?
+So what is the bottom line?
+Is the Canon 6D better than the Sony RX10 III or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Better image quality: Scores substantially higher (12 points) in the DXO overall assessment.